Saint Library

 Twenty Years of Childlessness

-Anne and Joachim endure two decades of barrenness, facing social stigma; Anne prays fervently and vows to dedicate her child to God.
+Anne and Joachim endured two decades of barrenness, facing social stigma and personal grief; Anne prayed fervently and vowed to dedicate any child God might grant to divine service.

 c.1st cent.
 BC